Deep Bellman Hedging: Introduction

-The key characteristics of our Deep Hedging framework above several other proposed methods for hedging a portfolio of financial instruments are: its ability to hedge with derivatives such as forwards, swaps, futures, options; incorporation of trading frictions such as trading cost and liquidity constraints; applicability for any reasonable portfolio of financial instruments; realistic, continuous state and action spaces; formal risk-adjusted return objectives.
-However, our original approach solved this problem for a given initial portfolio and market state.
+Our original approach~\cite{DH} solved this problem for a given initial portfolio and market state.
 That means it needs to be re-trained, say, daily to reflect changes in our trading universe or the market.
 The method proposed here, on the other hand, attempts to solve the optimal hedging problem over an for any portfolio and market state which is close to past experiences.
 It does not impose a boundary restriction for some terminal maturity.